-6 week old kittens are adorable – it’s official!
-They are very active and energetic one moment, chewing, chasing and climbing, and fast asleep in a heap the next.
+6 week old kittens are very active and energetic one moment, chewing, chasing or climbing, and then they are fast asleep in a heap the next.
 But if you’re the pet parent of a litter of these little bundles, you know there’s more to caring for young kittens than admiring their cuteness!
 6 weeks is a key age for kittens, as many big life events happen around this stage, like transitioning to food from mom’s milk and learning to use the litter box.
 Today we’ll share what to expect from this stage of development and how to best care for a litter of 6 week old kittens.
 They still have a way to go until they are ready to leave their mother at 8 weeks old, and it’s a fast and fascinating journey!

 6 Week Old Kittens Size and Development

-How big is a 6 week old kitten?
 A kitten at this age is usually in the 22–24-ounce weight range.
 That’s a little over a pound.
-At this stage of development, kittens have lost most of that newborn look.
 Their eyes are open, their ears are upright, and some of their teeth are coming in.
-Eye color is generally still blue at 6 weeks, but it will begin to change to the adult color soon.
+Eye color is generally still blue at 6 weeks, but it will begin to change to the adult shade soon.

 Weaning a 6 Week Old Kitten

 Up to about 3 weeks of age, a kitten will rely exclusively on mother’s milk for its nutritional needs.
 Orphaned kittens will require bottle feeding with a milk substitute kitten formula.
 Around the 3–5-week age range, milk can be supplemented with some commercial kitten food or finely chopped cooked meat, like chicken.